-The start of a new school year is a great time to set goals with your children and implement a back-to-school morning routine.
+The start of a new school year is a great time to set goals with your children and this morning routine for kids printable is a key to establishing routines.
 A big part of going back to school is establishing a morning routine that works for your family and also encourages responsibility and independence in your children.
-These Back-to-School Morning Routine free printables are key to helping meeting your back-to-school and parenting goals this year.
+These morning routine printables are free and key to helping meet your back-to-school and parenting goals this year.

 As the mother of three and a parent educator, I’m a big believer in teaching children to set goals and practice the steps required to achieve the goals.
 I’m also a big believer in raising responsible future adults.
 Using a Morning Routine Chart accomplishes both of those parenting goals.